knutsoned/bevy_lazy_signals/architecture.md

 LazySignals system when the Task completes.
 It uses Bevy async tasks and is the default method to spawn long running operations.

-The commands returned by a Task as well as the closures passed to Effects may send signals may themselves send new signals, to be evaluated during the standard LazySignals update cycle.
+The commands returned by a Task as well as the closures passed to Effects may themselves send new signals, to be evaluated during the standard LazySignals update cycle.

-A LazySignalsState component holds the value, bound by the traits defined byLazySignalsData.
+A LazySignalsState component holds the value, bound by the traits defined by LazySignalsData.
 An ImmutableState component stores the type information required for reflection and is populated with the return value of the init_component call when the LazyImmutableState is created.